 - First, stack all nine paper bags so that the top of the bag is away from you.

 - Next, make sure that all the bags have the bottom of the bag (the gusset?) facing up, they are easier to pick up by that fold.

 - Then, make an upside-down “T” with your glue, horizontally across the bottom and straight up.
 Stay about 1.5 – 2.0 inches from the top.
 When all the bags are glued in a stack, set them aside and let them dry.

 - When the glue has dried, cut the top of the bags into a point (see image below).
 You will need to use sharp scissors (I had to walk around and help some of my students with this step, kid scissors don’t have the necessary power to cut through all the bags)

 - Finally, make a final “T” with your glue on one side of the stack of bags.
 Then, open the bags all the way, fan them out, and hold the two sides together.
 I put my hands inside the bag at the end of the fan to get the glue to adhere.
-Do about 20 squats while you wait for the glue to dry.
-Seriously 😉
+Now, grab a cup of coffee while you wait for the glue to dry.